bing-er/mini-project-2/README.md

 * Repository setup and structure
 * Data preprocessing and exploration
 * Warning fixes, documentation, and final polishing
+* Contributed to report writing and final polishing

 **Yansong Jia**
 * Model development and evaluation